Blue Gums campground

 • The weather in this area can be extreme and unpredictable, so please make sure you arrive well-prepared for your visit.

-Surrounded by tall Blue Gums, this large campground is a great spot for the whole family to escape.
+Surrounded by tall blue gums, this large campground is a great spot for the whole family to escape if you have a 4WD vehicle.
 It’s close to the city, yet so peaceful it feels like a million miles away.

 Set up camp on the large grassy area and head off to explore the surrounding bush by foot.
 Go mountain bike riding on the Mount Yengo loop trail or explore the 4WD trails through rugged valleys.